 Usually I’d write a report of the conference, picking out highlights and newsy ideas.
 This time you get a handful of impressions and ideas I came away with:

 The podcast conference vibe is collegial like, say, WordCamp.
 It’s friendly and co-operative.
-Even people who might compete with each other collaborate and share.
+Even people who might compete collaborate and share.
 There are people who are interested in the mechanics of making podcasts and others who focus on their messages more than how they get out.
 I noticed a lot of one-on-one help and support taking place in the background throughout the day.
 The overseas keynote speaker, Cliff Ravenscraft, was approachable and took time out to speak to anyone who approached him.

 One panel session looked at collaboration between podcasters.
 The simple lesson: “Take time to refer to other podcasters when appropriate, they are not your rivals”.